Understanding MariaDB Enterprise Cluster

 MariaDB Enterprise Server supports data-at-rest encryption to secure data on disk, and data-in-transit encryption to secure data on the network.

-MariaDB Enterprise Server 10.4 extends the data-at-rest encryption support within MariaDB Cluster to include GCache, the file used by Galera systems to cache write sets.
+MariaDB Enterprise Server 10.4 and 10.5 support data-at-rest encryption of the GCache, the file used by Galera systems to cache write sets.
 Encrypting GCache ensures the Server encrypts both data it temporarily caches from the cluster as well as the data it permanently stores in tablespaces.

 For data-in-transit, MariaDB Enterprise Cluster supports encryption the same as MariaDB Server and additionally provides data-in-transit encryption for Galera replication traffic and for State Snapshot Transfer (SST) traffic.